 Inspect your roof and gutters

 The size, shape and density of hailstones will influence the severity of damage.
-Ensure you check your gutters, vents, chimneys and skylights for any cracks or leakage.
+Ensure you get your gutters, vents, chimneys and skylights checked for any cracks or leakage.
 Gutters made of copper, aluminum or vinyl are, in particular, more vulnerable to damage.
 Check for denting, cracks, and punctures – or, if your roof has a leaf guard or gutter screen, check for any tears and bends.

 As for your roof, it’s important to take note of any leaks or broken tiles.
 If you have a weaker or older roof, it’s more likely to require urgent replacement– especially after a more serious hail storm event.

 If your roof’s been impacted by hail, it’s a good idea to call your insurer so they can arrange a builder to inspect the damage.
 That way, an accurate assessment can be made and any potential issues can be resolved quickly.
 Keep in mind, not all hail damage is obvious, such as a broken window or cracked tile.
 It takes a trained eye to spot the more subtle (yet equally sinister) signs of damage.